 We do not store credit card details nor do we share customer details with any third parties.

+The HIT Scotland website is hosted by Square Space which is a company based in USA, but whose European clients are serviced via Ireland.
 Visitors have the option of agreeing to Cookies for 30 days, or not.
 Saying no to Cookies means certain parts of the website will not function properly.
-Please see our Cookies Policy for more info.

 If you have any questions about this policy or would like to see the information we hold about you, please contact firstname.lastname@example.org with “Data Protection” in the subject line, or write to HIT Scotland, PO Box 14598, Milnathort, Kinross KY13 9WS.